MechyX/tap-salesmate/README.md

 # tap-salesmate

-`tap-salesmate` is a Singer tap for salesmate.
+`tap-salesmate` is a Singer tap for salesmate, I wrote this tap specifically to work with Target DBs like target-postgres.

 Available Streams
 - Activity